Save upto 7% in taxes

-E-Commerce has grown tremendously in India as more users are buying and selling items online, thanks to smartphones and internet connectivity.
+e-Commerce has grown tremendously in India as more users are buying and selling items online, thanks to smartphones and internet connectivity.
 Under earlier tax laws, there was no clear treatment of online sales.
-GST has proper rules in place for e-commerce portals such as Amazon and its sellers.
+GST has proper rules in place for e-commerce portals such as Amazon and their sellers.

-In very simple words, where you are selling from does not matter.
-Where your goods are going is relevant.
+In very simple words, where the supplier is from does not matter.
+Where the goods are going is relevant.

 Let us go through the provisions of the place of supply for goods: